lauri3new/light-arrow-docs/docs/Arrow.md

 ])
 // no side effects performed yet, we have just described what we are going to do

-// we can now run our program at our leisure with test or production implementations inviteFriendsOfUsers
+// we can now run our program at our leisure with test or production implementations of our dependencies
+// test
+inviteFriendsOfUsers
+  .runP({
+    db: mockDb,
-  .runP({ db: mockDb, emailService: mockEmailService })
+    emailService: mockEmailService
+  })

+// production
 inviteFriendsOfUsers
   .runP({ db, emailService })